 Iodine (I) is one of seven generally recognized micro minerals needed in the diets of dairy cattle and other animals.
-It is unique among minerals, because a deficiency leads to a specific and easily recognizable thyroid gland enlargement, called goiter.
-Iodine is important in the synthesis of the thyroid hormones, thyroxine (T4) and triiodothyronine (T3), that regulate energy metabolism in animals.
-The thyroid hormones are responsible for setting the basal metabolic rate that is a component of the energy needed for maintenance of the body.
+It is unique among minerals because a deficiency leads to a specific and easily recognizable thyroid gland enlargement, called a goiter.
+Iodine is important in the synthesis of the thyroid hormones, thyroxine (T4) and triiodothyronine (T3), which regulate energy metabolism in animals.
+The thyroid hormones are responsible for setting the basal metabolic rate that is a component of the energy needed for the maintenance of the body.

-Nutritionists can do this through the diets of animals by insuring that enough of the mineral is contained in the ration.
+Nutritionists can do this through the diets of animals by ensuring that enough of the mineral is contained in the ration.
 In the United States, the Great Lakes region and the Northwest area of the country are states with the highest probability of deficiency when local feed ingredients and forages are fed.
 Examples of these states include Michigan and Montana.
 Adjacent provinces in Canada are also likely to be deficient in iodine.
 Forages from all areas of the world are highly variable in iodine content and availability.
 While the prevention of deficiency symptoms is usually the responsibility of a nutritionist, the treatment of symptoms rests with personnel in the medical professions.
-So far, no treatment has been found to be very effective.
+So far, no treatment is very effective.

 Iodine, through the thyroid hormones, thus plays an important role in thermoregulation to keep body temperature steady and even, especially when the weather is below or above the zone of thermal neutrality for the animal.
 During cold temperatures, more energy is needed to produce body heat to keep warm.
 Conversely, energy is needed during hot temperatures to dissipate heat through blood circulation, panting and sweating.